smcfarland443-creator/EveeLogPortalp/replit.md

-# AutoTransfer Pro
+# Eveelog Portal

 ## Overview

-AutoTransfer Pro is a vehicle transportation platform built for managing vehicle delivery orders and auctions.
+Eveelog Portal is a vehicle transportation platform built for managing vehicle delivery orders and auctions.
 The system provides role-based access with separate dashboards for administrators and drivers.
 Administrators can create and manage orders and auctions, while drivers can view available opportunities and purchase instant-buy auctions.

 The application is built as a full-stack TypeScript solution with a React frontend and Express.js backend, featuring modern UI components, real-time data management, and secure authentication through Replit's OAuth system.